iapyeh/GGeditor/docs/User Guide.rst

 About the Credentials
 ---------------------

 Given credentials is encrypted and kept in the Google App Script platform.
 None cloud server is built by the GGeditor.
-You can un-check the “Remeber Github Credentials” checkbox or the “Reset Credentials” button to clean up the stored credentials.
+You can un-check the “Remeber Github Credentials” check box or the “Reset Credentials” button to clean up the stored credentials.

-\ |IMG23|\
+\ |IMG21|\

-\ |IMG24|\
+\ |IMG22|\

 ..
 Caution::